RedHatOfficial/rhsecapi/README.md

                         JSON result of search query)

 CVE QUERY DISPLAY OPTIONS:
-  --fields FIELDS       Comma-separated fields to be displayed (default: threa
+  -f, --fields FIELDS   Comma-separated fields to be displayed (default: threa
                         t_severity,bugzilla,affected_release,package_state)
-  -a, --all             Print all supported fields (currently:
+  -a, --all-fields      Print all supported fields (currently:
                         threat_severity, public_date, cwe, cvss, cvss3,
                         bugzilla, acknowledgement, details, statement,
                         affected_release, package_state)
-  -m, --most            Print all fields except the heavy-text ones --
+  -m, --most-fields     Print all fields except the heavy-text ones --
                         acknowledgement, details, statement
   -j, --json            Print full & raw JSON output -u, --urls            Print URLs for all relevant fields

 GENERAL OPTIONS:
   -w, --wrap [WIDTH]    Change wrap-width of long fields (acknowledgement,
+                        details, statement) in non-json output (default:
-                        details, statement) in non-json output from default where wrapping is done with a WIDTH equivalent to (TERMWIDTH - 2); specify WIDTH of 0 to disable wrapping; specify option but ommit WIDTH to set WIDTH to 70
-  -c, --count           Print a count of the number of entities found -v, --verbose         Print API urls to stderr
+                        wrapping with WIDTH equivalent to TERMWIDTH-2; specify '0' to disable wrapping; WIDTH defaults to '70' if option is used but WIDTH is omitted -c, --count           Print a count of the number of entities found -v, --verbose         Print API urls to stderr
   -p, --pastebin        Send output to Fedora Project Pastebin
-                        (paste.fedoraproject.org) and print only URL to stdout --paste_lang LANG     Set the development language for the paste (default:
+                        (paste.fedoraproject.org) and print only URL to stdout -U, --p-user NAME     Set alphanumeric paste author (default: 'rhsecapi') -E, --p-expire [DAYS]
-                        'text')
-  --paste_user NAME     Set alphanumeric paste author (default: 'rhsecapi') --paste_password PASSWD
-                        Set password string to protect paste --paste_public        Set paste to be publicly-discoverable --paste_expire SECS   Set time in seconds after which paste will be deleted (default: '2419200', i.e., 28 days; set to '0' to disable expiration) --paste_project PROJECT
+                        Set time in days after which paste will be deleted (defaults to '28'; specify '0' to disable expiration;
+                        DAYS defaults to '2' if option is used but DAYS is omitted)
-                        Associate paste with a project -h, --help            Show this help message and exit
+  -h                    Show short usage summary and exit --help                Show this help message and exit

 VERSION:
-  rhsecapi v0.1.4 last mod 2016/10/20
+  rhsecapi v0.1.5 last mod 2016/10/21
   See <http://github.com/ryran/redhat-security-data-api> to report bugs or RFEs
 ```